SergioV3005/SergioV3005/README.md

 ### 👨‍💻 About Me

 Hi, I’m **Sergio Verga** – a Data Science Master's student (and undergraduate researcher) with a background in Physics (Microelectronics).
 I'm currently working on my thesis in **Reinforcement Learning for Robotics** at the University of Milano-Bicocca and doing undergraduate research at the [Intelligent Sensing Lab (ISLab)](https://islab.disco.unimib.it/).

-My main interests include:
+My main interests include: **Reinforcement Learning** (& Robotics), **Deep Learning** and **Natural Language Processing**.
-- 🤖 **Reinforcement Learning** & Robotics
-- 🧠 **Deep Learning**
-- 💬 **Natural Language Processing**

 I'm passionate about bridging cutting-edge AI techniques with real-world applications, especially in automation, robotics, and intelligent systems.

-📫 Let’s connect on [LinkedIn](https://www.linkedin.com/in/sergio-verga-5b071b2b6) or check out some of my work below!
+Let’s connect on [LinkedIn](https://www.linkedin.com/in/sergio-verga-5b071b2b6) or check out some of my work below!

 ---